-• Time master is the SICLOCK connected to the plant bus as the central plant clock.
-The SIMATIC mode must be activated for synchronization of the OS servers on the plant bus.

-The SICLOCK sends a high-precision broadcast time signal to the plant bus (SIMATIC mode) and can additionally make the NTP mode available on the plant bus.

-- The OS servers are configured as so-called cooperative time masters.
-If SICLOCK stops sending time frames, an OS server becomes the active time master and now starts sending time frames on the plant bus by way of substitution. - Configuring the automation systems: - The automation system with an external CP 443-1 as communication interface is configured as a time slave (SIMATIC mode). - The CPU PN I/O with integrated Ethernet interface receives the time frames via the internal Industrial Ethernet PN/IO interface and synchronizes its internal clock.
-The CPU PN I/O with integrated Ethernet interface is a time slave on the plant bus. - SIMATIC PCS 7 BOX RTX and SIMATIC PCS 7 AS RTX are configured.
+- Time master connected to the plant bus as the central plant clock.
+The SIMATIC mode must be activated for synchronization of the OS servers on the plant bus. - The central plant clock sends a high-precision broadcast time signal to the plant bus (SIMATIC mode) and can additionally make the NTP mode available on the plant bus. - The OS servers are configured as so-called cooperative time masters.
+If central plant clock stops sending time frames, an OS server becomes the active time master and now starts sending time frames on the plant bus by way of substitution. - Configuring the automation systems: - The automation system with an external CP 443-1 as communication interface is configured as a time slave (SIMATIC mode). - The CPU with integrated Ethernet interface receives the time frames via the internal PROFINET IO interface and synchronizes its internal clock.
+The CPU with integrated Ethernet interface is a time slave on the plant bus. - SIMATIC PCS 7 BOX RTX and SIMATIC PCS 7 AS RTX are configured.
 The time synchronization is configured with "WinAC Time Synchronization".
 The "CP" SIMATIC mode and the "PC time" NTP mode are available for selection.
 To select one of these, select the desired option in the "Configuration" group of the "WinAC Time Synchronization" dialog box.
-For the NTP mode, the NTP server must be configured in the Windows time setting.